BugSplat-Git/BugSplat-macOS/README.md

 ## 4. Sample Application

 We have provided BugsplatTester as a sample application for you to test BugSplat.
+There are 2 targets - an ObjC version and a Swift version.
 The quickest way to test BugSplat is to do the following:

 1. Clone the BugsplatMac repo and run the following:
 	- `git submodule init`
 	- `git submodule update`

 1. Open the BugsplatTester.xcworkspace file.
-Edit the current scheme and uncheck "Debug executable" in the Run section, close the scheme editor and run the application.
+Select the scheme based on which target you want to run.
+Edit the scheme and uncheck "Debug executable" in the Run section, close the scheme editor and run the application.

 2. Click the "crash" button when prompted.